roots/bud/sources/@repo/notifier/README.md

 This is a fork of [julienXX/terminal-notifier](https://github.com/julienXX/terminal-notifier/releases) intended for use in [Roots](https://roots.io) projects.

-To sign a release you need an active Apple developer account and a copy of xcode.
+To sign a release you need an active Apple developer account and a copy of Xcode.

-Original terminal-notifier README contents included below.

 ## terminal-notifier